chbuescher/carbon-c-relay/carbon-c-relay.md

 ## DESCRIPTION

+This is a clone of grobians excellent **carbon-c-relay** program that is optimized for high network load and especially many open connections.
+This is achieved by using the libevent library for socket handling.
+Another enhancement is the usage of libpcre for pattern matching, which brings more powerful pattern matching and - thanks to the pcre JIT compiler - much more speed.

 **carbon-c-relay** accepts, cleanses, matches, rewrites, forwards and aggregates graphite metrics by listening for incoming connections and relaying the messages to other servers defined in its configuration.